vitessio/website/content/en/docs/user-guides/migration/cutover.md

 ### How do you stop and restart VDiff

 Since VDiff is synchronous, just using CTRL-C on the vtctlclient VDiff command is sufficient.
-If you do plan to execute another VDiff that will get the workflow back to the proper state.
+Executing another VDiff immediately afterwards will return the workflow back to the proper state.

-If you do NOT plan to execute another VDiff you will need to double check the current state of the workflow to ensure that it’s running after you interrupted the vtctlclient process.
+If you do NOT plan to execute another VDiff, you will need to double check the current state of the workflow to ensure that it’s running after you interrupted the vtctlclient process.
 If a VDiff is interrupted in certain phases it can leave the workflow stopped.

 To check workflow state: